hundredrabbits/thebook/north_pacific_logbook.md

 On days of calm, bright sun, the world always feels so large.
 On grey, cloudy days, it shrinks, and stops at Pino's sides, back and front.

 ##### 1600
 We added our main's 3rd reef in preparation for the coming bad weather, it is easier to set it up in calm conditions.
 A main with a 3rd reef also flaps a lot less in light winds.
 We're lucky that none of our slides have broken off so far.
 In the last two trips we had many problems with this.

 While in Japan, I replaced our flimsy nylon slides with some of that same material, but with stainless steel inlaid.
 They are stronger, better quality overall.
 I know it is better for the slides to break rather than the main, but in our case, the main is very strong and won't split easily.
 Also, replacing slides at sea is really, really tough and dangerous when they run inside the mast.
 I'd rather they not break.
 We both wish we had an outside track on the mast, the main would go up and down easily, and replacing slides would be easy.
 Ah, we can dream!
+Dreams are cheap, marine hardware though is not.

 ##### 1700
 Steering toward the northeast.
 The weather is still beautiful, but there is little wind.
 We make pasta with fresh tomatoes for dinner.

 ##### 2000
 Clear night, we can see the stars.
 I am bored tonight, my usual tricks to pass the time just aren't working, and so I do shadow puppetry using the light from the compass.
-We replaced the original light with an LED, but it shines so bright that it lights up the entire cockpit, acting as a stern light.
+We replaced the original light with an LED, but it shines so bright that it lights up the entire cockpit.
 We're going to have to replace this, as it is difficult to see the light of ships with it.
 I have to obscure it with my hand to see afar, not a big deal, but also not ideal.

 The 'usual tricks' I have to pass the time include brainstorming, as I have many ongoing projects, I use night shifts to plan it all out in my head and take notes if the weather is good.
 Another, is recalling as best I can my favorite films, then wording them out.
 I've watched The Lion King too many times in my youth and can narrate it well enough, this can keep me busy for some time.
 "Oh, and just between us, you might want to work on that little roar of yours.
-Hmm?"
+Hmmm?"
 I do the same for my favorite music, singing aloud when I feel tired to keep awake, and when I run out of ideas I try and do the same thing but translate the song into french, which usually makes me laugh and does a good job of keeping me alert.
 Listening to podcasts, music, or the audio ripped from films is something we used to do, but on this trip, we don't take devices outside as it is too cold, or too damp and will damage them.

 \newpage